 How will teaching be delivered for the next academic year?

 We are now working on the detailed plans for delivery of our courses in September and looking at how we can safely bring our students back on to campus.
-Our intention is to offer a blended delivery with some online theory as well as practical/studio sessions on campus.
+Subject to any further changes announced by the government, our intention is to offer a blended delivery with some online theory as well as practical/studio sessions on campus.
 We are a small and specialist institution with a large open campus and already teach many of our courses in small groups.
-Clearly, in this 'new world' we will need to complete detailed planning and thorough risk assessments to ensure the safety of our students and staff onsite.
-We will look to update students and applicants on our plans by course area by the end of July.
+Students have been sent individual course emails with how this will look for their year group.
+If you have any queries or concerns, please email our Course Tutor.

 Will students have to make up missed lectures if they are ill?